novifinancial/tss-ecdsa/README.md

 ## Project Dependencies
 This project relies on the `libpaillier` Rust crate using the GMP backend.
 GMP should be available during build-time.

+### Rust Dependencies and Versions

+The minimum supported stable Rust version is cargo 1.68.2.

+This library has been tested with GMP version 6.2.1.

+You can build GMP from [source](https://gmplib.org/manual/Installing-GMP) or using a [package manager on linux](http://www.mathemagix.org/www/mmdoc/doc/html/external/gmp.en.html) or [OSX](https://formulae.brew.sh/formula/gmp).
+The GMP website has [additional notes for other systems](https://gmplib.org/manual/Notes-for-Particular-Systems).

 ##  What's Implemented

 ### Key Generation (Figure 5 of CGGMP20)